 Department:Marketing, Enterprise and Tourism Staff

-Abi worked in museums and heritage tourism across the east of England for eight years, specialising in working in development projects within agricultural museums, and agricultural and horticultural related heritage and tourism before moving into higher education.
-She worked at University Centre Peterborough for 5 ½ years as a lecturer and manager before joining Anglia Ruskin University as a Senior Lecturer in Arts Management in September 2013, in July 2014 she became Director of Undergraduate Courses in the Lord Ashcroft International Business School.
+Abi worked in museums and heritage tourism across the east of England for eight years, specialising in working in development projects within agricultural museums, and agricultural and horticultural related heritage and tourism before moving into higher education in 2005.
+She worked at University Centre Peterborough for five and a half years as a lecturer and manager before joining Anglia Ruskin University as a Senior Lecturer in Arts Management in September 2013.

 Abi’s current subject-based research interests are in the power of heritage to engage children and young people, the use of memory in creating relative histories, issues with the representation of the past in narrative and public history contexts, and the contribution of female labourers to English agriculture in the nineteenth and twentieth centuries.
-Her pedagogic research interests focus on developing the assessment literacy of business students, improving the quality of assessment and feedback in business education, and reducing the incidences of academic offences.
+Her pedagogic research interests focus on developing the assessment literacy of students and staff, and improving the quality of assessment and feedback in education.

-Abi is interested in supervising research on heritage and education, oral history, the representation of the past in various contexts, gender roles in agricultural work and agri-tourism.
+Abi is currently supervising PhD research on the representation of the past in relation to Trindad's sugar industry, gender roles in agricultural work and agri-tourism in Bangladesh, and how UK universities can effectively market themselves to international audiences.

 Hunt, A., and Kershaw, A., 2015.
 Sustainable Development through Heritage and Education: The New Peterborough Effect , Rethinking education: empowering individuals with the appropriate educational tools, skills and competencies, for their active cultural, political and economic participation in society in Europe and beyond, Brussels: Access to Culture Publications.